 We focused our efforts on creating a magnificent 20-metre-long flower staircase, decorated with spring blooms.
-Sonya's wedding bouquet was a refreshing selection of spring flowers including foxgloves, garden roses, and hellebores tied with satin ribbons.
+Sonya's wedding bouquet was composed of a refreshing selection of late spring flowers including foxgloves, garden roses, and hellebores tied with satin ribbons.
 Flower centrepieces decorating the dining room caught the feel of the day - light, understated, and refreshing.
 Lastly, the ceremony room could not escape the feeling of casual grandiose - trailing jasmine, large centrepieces and blooming roses.
 Simply perfect Hedsor House wedding flowers.

 It was a great experience, worth a feature in a blog.
 And so, a few months later both the bride and the photographer made a submission to Bridal Musings and we had a confirmation for a publishing date.
 You can read the full article by going directly to Bridal Musings.